neph1/finetrainers-ui/README.md

 # cogvideox-factory-ui

-Simple GUI for [cogvideox-factory](https://github.com/a-r-r-o-w/cogvideox-factory) made using gradio, inspired by bmalthais gui for kohya-ss scripts.
+Simple GUI for [cogvideox-factory](https://github.com/a-r-r-o-w/cogvideox-factory) (but in no way affiliated with it) made using gradio, inspired by bmalthais gui for kohya-ss scripts.

 Doesn't contain cogvideox-factory.
 You must download it and get it running separately.